 Sensory Discrimination Disorder

-- Child doesn’t play as skilfully as others
+- Does not play as skilfully as others and often breaks toys

 How can we help?